BrunodaSilvaMachado/angular-pwa/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.7.

+This project exploits Angular's drag in drop library.
+By creating 3 numeric lists, the first with all elements, the second and third accepting only odd or even elements respectively.

+The project also makes use of the pwa library available in angular.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.